 While we recognize that definitions of modesty vary greatly, for the sake of consistency we have adopted the following guideline: A student’s clothes should cover from shoulder to knee without being tight and/or distracting.
 Hair should be of a natural color and acceptable length.

 Like most things in life, there is a time and a place for everything.
 Clothing is no exception to this rule.
 School is considered a business casual environment, and clothing should be neat, clean and appropriate for the occasion.
 Clothing should be in good repair.

 3. The Principle of Unity

 As Christians, we are part of a greater body.
 The choices that I make influence the people that share my community.
 If my clothing choices are creating an offense for the people around me, I must be willing to change my pattern of behavior for the greater good of the body.
 While this is not always a “clear cut” principle, it is designed to create dialogue and communication within our community.

-Our goal is to help students learn to make good decisions.
+Our goal is to help students learn to make good decisions and prepare for future employment and ministry.
 A student’s heart-attitude typically dictates the success or failure of the dress code policy.
 As parents, we urge you to encourage your student(s) to operate within the umbrella of authority that God has placed over them.